syncfusion-content/winui-docs/winui/Polar-Chart/Getting-Started.md

 {% endtabs %}

-N> Additionally, you need to set label for each series using the [Label]() property of ChartSeries, which will be displayed in corresponding legend.
+N> Additionally, set label for each series using the [Label]() property of chart series, which will be displayed in corresponding legend.

 {% tabs %}